 This sub-menu provides memory timing settings for each channel of memory.
 The respective timing setting screens are configurable only when Memory Timing Mode is set to Manual or Advanced Manual.
 Note: Your system may become unstable or fail to boot after you make changes on the memory timings.
 If this occurs, please reset the board to default values by loading optimized defaults or clearing the CMOS values.

-(Note) This item is present only when you install a CPU and a memory module that support this feature.
+(Note) This item is present only when you install a CPU that supports this feature.

 Advanced Voltage Settings